 What you want in a healthy plant is deep root penetration, and the only way that you’re going to get deep roots is if there is water down deep.

-Drip or trickle irrigation is also successful in the home garden.
+- If you have a larger garden with plants spaced one foot or more apart, consider investing in “drip irrigation.”
 This is done mainly with hoses or plastic tubes with small holes in them that deliver a relatively small amount of water directly to the root zone; by supplying optimum moisture, periods of water stress can be avoided.
-The hoses or tubes are placed down the rows and water slowly trickles out.
-Regardless of method chosen, be sure to apply sufficient moisture.
+The hoses or tubes are placed down the rows, and water slowly trickles out.

 Don’t Forget to Mulch!

 Mulching is perhaps the #1 water-conserving technique for areas that receive less than 40 inches of rainfall annually.
 Organic mulches reduce evaporative moisture losses from the soil surface, and because the soil stays cooler, they also reduce transpiration water losses.
 Lay a thick layer of mulch down on top of the soil.
 (Do not mix with soil.)
 Renew mulches that are in place for the entire growing season.

 How Much to Water the Garden by Vegetable

 We recognize that folks with small mixed vegetable gardens aren’t going to water each vegetable differently.
 However, it’s very helpful to understand which vegetables are water lovers and the critical times when vegetables need water to thrive.
 If you plant vegetables in separate beds as we do (or in separate crop fields), it’s critical to give certain vegetables water at certain times.

 Here’s a guide to help you estimate when and how much to water, assuming rich, well-balanced soil and little to no rainfall.
 Increase frequency during hot, very dry periods.

 (Note: Watering Formula: 1 inch of water per 1 square foot per week = 0.62 gallon)